BennyEisner/CLINE-SETUP/README.md

     - Populate all other core Memory Bank files (`productContext.md`, `techContext.md`, `systemPatterns.md`, `activeContext.md`, and `progress.md`).
     - Report back with a summary and wait for your approval before starting any development tasks.

+### 3. Follow the Git Workflow

+All development work should follow the standardized Git workflow to ensure a clean and consistent project history.

+-   **Standards**: For the principles behind the branching model and commit conventions, see the [Git Workflow Standards](./clinerules-bank/02-git-workflow-standards.md).
+-   **Step-by-Step Guide**: For a practical guide on creating a feature branch, committing code, and opening a pull request, follow the [Feature Branch Workflow](./workflows/development/feature-branch-workflow.md).

 ---

 ## Directory Structure